-Berberis Purple (Berberis Thunbergii Atropurpurea) is a medium sized evergreen hedge that produces beautiful, delicate yellow flowers in spring that turn into glossy red berries come autumn.
+Berberis Purple (Berberis Thunbergii Atropurpurea) is a medium sized deciduous hedge that produces beautiful, delicate yellow flowers in spring that turn into glossy red berries come autumn.
 The leaves of the Berberis Purple are a purpley green colour during spring, turning to a dark plum, purple colour in the summer.
 During the autumn the leaves turn into the most gorgeous shade of red.

 It makes for an excellent border and security hedge due to its thorns.
 It works well and looks really good when planted with the Berberis Green hedge, providing you with a strikingly handsome hedge with the green and purple coloured leaves intertwining with one another.